‘If you’re a keen traveller, you will already know about the perils of a region’s top tourist destinations…’

 Of course, it’s worth visiting even if you want to explore on your own treks, as there are some thrilling hikes that you can do around the small town.
 There’s also some great history to discover in the town as it was once a Shan royal city.

-Sure, people have heard of Vientiane as it’s the capital city of Laos, but that doesn’t mean that it isn’t underrated.
+Sure, people have heard of Vientiane as it’s the capital city, but that doesn’t mean it’s not underrated.
 In fact, when you arrive, you might wonder where all the other tourists are!

 Most tourists simply travel through this city, but there is so much more to hang around for.
 For instance, you could visit the Wat Si Saket Temple or see the Victory Gate war memorial.
 There will also be plenty of delicious food to eat, and it’s well worth taking a pit stop at one of the street-food markets you’ll no doubt come across.